ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

 [![](https://issart.com/blog/wp-content/uploads/2019/11/17-300x221.png)](https://issart.com/blog/wp-content/uploads/2019/11/17.png)

-13. Update the settings of the Jenkins Pipeline (pipeline\_selenium1) to use a GitLab webhook.
+13. Update the settings of the Jenkins Pipeline (pipeline_selenium1) to use a GitLab webhook.

 [![](https://issart.com/blog/wp-content/uploads/2019/11/18-300x239.png)](https://issart.com/blog/wp-content/uploads/2019/11/18.png)

-14. That’s it!
-Now let’s push some code updates into the repository with your test app, and see what happens in Jenkins.
+14. That's it!
+Now let's push some code updates into the repository with your test app, and see what happens in Jenkins.

 [![](https://issart.com/blog/wp-content/uploads/2019/11/19-300x180.png)](https://issart.com/blog/wp-content/uploads/2019/11/19.png)